awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Backup_Restore_Failback_Analytics/GettingStarted/Account.md

 This workshop should work in `us-east-1`, `us-east-2`, or `us-west-2`.
 You can likely use it in other regions but may have to make some minor adjustments to the CloudFormation templates.

 #### Account Number
 Also note your AWS account number.
 You find this in the console or by running `aws sts get-caller-identity` on the CLI.
 We'll refer to this as `ACCOUNT` going forward.
+You can store this in an environment variable for convenience:

+    export AWS_PROFILE=PRIMARY
+    export ACCOUNT=$(aws sts get-caller-identity --query Account --output text)

 #### Managed Prefix List